DeVry University - Georgia Data & Information Overview

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of DeVry University - Georgia, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At DeVry University - Georgia, approximately 91% of students took out student loans averaging $6,231 a year.
 That adds up to $24,924 over four years for those students.

 The student loan default rate at DeVry University - Georgia is 9.9%.
 This is about the same as the national default rate of 10.1%.

-How Much Money Do DeVry University - Georgia Graduates Make?students who graduate with a bachelor's degree from DeVry University - Georgia make about $44,100 a year during their first few years of employment after graduation.
-This is good news for future DeVry University - Georgia graduates since it is 11% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do DeVry University - Georgia Graduates Make?students who graduate from DeVry University - Georgia with a bachelor's degree go on to jobs where they make an average salary of $44,100 in their early years.
+That's great news for DeVry University - Georgia students since it is 11% more than the average college graduate's salary of $39,802 per year.

 Location of DeVry University - Georgia

 Contact details for DeVry University - Georgia are given below.